On This Page:

 - Make any necessary changes in the home to promote abstinence.

 - Educate yourself on the nature and causes of addiction by attending support groups like Al-Anon or AlaTeen.

 Getting Help for Your Loved Ones

-Addiction treatment won’t be effective unless everyone in the household stands behind the person who’s abusing drugs or alcohol and accepts his or her role in the process.
-Regardless of the model of family therapy that an addiction counselor follows, the most effective way to help your loved one succeed is to give 100 percent of your energy and hope to recovery.
+Addiction treatment won’t be effective unless everyone in the household helps in a healthy way and accepts his or her role in the process.
+Regardless of the model of family therapy that an addiction counselor follows, the most effective way to help your loved one succeed is to give 100 percent of your energy and hope to recovery, all with healthy boundaries.